 Queens Hospital Center

 Like Elmhurst, Queens Hospital Center is part of New York City Health and Hospitals Corporation’s Queens Health Network.
-The residents are exposed to general urology under the guidance of Hugh Lavery, MD, and a part-time attending staff, while they care for the institution’s oncology patients under the supervision of John Sfakianos, MD, a fellowship-trained oncologist on the full-time staff of The Mount Sinai Hospital.
+The residents are exposed to general urology under the guidance of Hugh Lavery, MD, and a part-time attending staff, while they care for the institution’s oncology patients under the supervision of Dr. Isuru Jayaratna, MD, a fellowship-trained oncologist on the full-time staff of The Mount Sinai Hospital.